 1. Start With Why by Simon Sinek

-This book is about clarifying the deeper purpose behind your organization.
-It explains how to communicate that message more effectively to inspire people to take action.
+This book is about clarifying the deeper purpose behind your work.
+It explains how to communicate your message more effectively to inspire people to take action.
 It’s a must-read for anyone leading an organization, movement, or cause.

 2. Measure What Matters by John Doerr

-As an organization grows it becomes difficult for leaders to establish and communicate strategic goals.
-That’s because increased size leads to increased bureaucracy.
-And this can bring progress to a crawl as individual teams struggle to identify and act on the most valuable opportunities.
+As an organization grows, it can become challenging for leaders to establish and communicate strategic goals.
+That’s because increased size often leads to increased bureaucracy.
+And this can cause progress to slow as teams struggle to identify and act on the most valuable opportunities.

-This book explains how to use ‘Objectives and Key Results’, or OKRs, to manage organizational goals.
-It’s a proven approach that Google, Intel, and others use to be more effective.
-That’s because it can boost transparency, accountability, and collaboration.
+This book explains how to use “Objectives and Key Results,” or OKRs, to set and communicate goals more effectively.
+It’s a proven approach used by Google, Slack, Disney, Spotify, Intel, and others.
+It can help your organization become more aligned by boosting transparency, accountability, and collaboration.

 3. Trillion Dollar Coach by Eric Schmidt, Jonathan Rosenberg, and Alan Eagle

-Who are the most impactful leaders in tech?
-The list would surely include people like Steve Jobs and Tim Cook from Apple; Larry Page, Sergey Brin, and Eric Schmidt from Google; Mark Zuckerberg and Sheryl Sandberg from Facebook; and Jeff Bezos from Amazon.
+Who are the most impactful leaders from the technology industry?
+The list would surely include Steve Jobs and Tim Cook from Apple; Larry Page, Sergey Brin, and Eric Schmidt from Google; Mark Zuckerberg and Sheryl Sandberg from Facebook; and Jeff Bezos from Amazon.

-What all of these people have in common is that they gathered together in Atherton, California to honor Bill Campbell after he passed away.
-You may not have ever heard of Bill, but he was considered one of the single most influential people in Silicon Valley.
+These powerful people gathered together in Atherton, California, to honor Bill Campbell after he passed away.
+You may not have heard of Bill before, but he was considered one of the most influential people in Silicon Valley.

 4. Leaders Eat Last by Simon Sinek

 There are two kinds of dangers that people face when working for an organization.
-There are ‘outside’ dangers like direct competition, alternative solutions, and market conditions.
-And there are ‘inside’ dangers like personal conflict, intimidation, and humiliation.
+There are dangers outside of the organization, including direct competition, alternative solutions, and market conditions.
+And there are dangers inside of the organization, including personal conflict, intimidation, and humiliation.

-This book explains how effective leaders build a strong circle of safety inside their organizations.
-The goal is to greatly reduce, or eliminate, internal dangers.
-That way individuals and teams can focus their energy on moving the business forward.
+This book explains how great leaders build a strong circle of safety within teams.
+The goal is to greatly reduce or eliminate internal dangers.
+That way, individuals and teams can focus more of their energy on moving the business forward.